nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 2.8 Deleting an activity: `delete activity INDEX`

-If you have accidentally added a wrong activity, or an activity you have added got canceled, use this command to delete an activity with corresponding index according to the activities list ([refer to 2.6](#26-showing-activities-list-list-activity)).
+If you have accidentally added a wrong activity, or an activity you have added has been cancelled, use this command to delete an activity with corresponding index according to the activities list ([refer to 2.6](#26-showing-activities-list-list-activity)).

 Instruction: